“A complex, lengthy process, often not well understood”

 - Prioritise change work based on issues / problems and provide budget / resources.

-3. Create a common global issues and problems list.
+Create a global issues & problems list

 Regardless of the state of process and systems documentation it’s recommended to start with a log of issues and problems encountered in the current process.
 This can be developed over time as and when issues are encountered.
 It’s recommended to use this list to capture a few speciﬁc points: